mhannum72/mylunch/README.md

 todo
 ====

+* If I detect that the network connection is slow for either the picturegrid thumbnail case, or the showattributes case, print a message telling the user 'waiting for pictures to load'.

 * Wait for carousel pictures to load before displaying popup.

 * Wait for picture to completely load before rotating to it in carousel.